 - 1 6 Cruise Tips For A Smoother Sailing

 We are now officially seasoned cruisers…unofficially.
 I’m not quite sure when we gained that distinction.
 Was it after cruise number 5, 10 or 20?
-We are close to 30 now so am pretty sure we are.
+We now have more than 30 cruises under our belt so am pretty sure we are.
 It’s also fair to say we have learnt a thing or two since our maiden cruise onboard Mariner of the Seas back in 2004.